andrewvaughan/template-core/.vscode/README.md

 ## Configuration files

+These files configure enough of a Microsoft VSCode workspace to provide testing, linting, and code policy enforcement and avoid surprises during integration:

 <!-- editorconfig-checker-disable -->

 - [`extensions.json`](extensions.json) - provide a number of recommendations of VSCode extensions to install - [Microsoft Documentation][docs-extensions]